speedyleion/speedyleion.github.io/_posts/2021-02-13-walking-file-directories-in-rust.markdown

 [jwalk]
 -------

 [jwalk] almost flew under my radar.
-It can provide a nice interator interface, while doing the walking in parallel.
+It can provide a nice iterator interface, while doing the walking in parallel.

 {% highlight rust %}